Beacons on a Map

 To dream of Bunda people

-But when there is a “High in the Bite”
+But when the “High is in the Bite”

 Yet on the rocky river beds of